 The next time someone may not be fortunate like my daughter.
 In today's society we have pedophiles everywhere.
 Who will be the unfortunate victim that gets raped, molested or worse because is to incompetent to protect their customers?

 I hold the Manager Courtney and Sears responsible for this incident and I hope my message gets out to everyone for safety reasons.Take heed, this is no joke.

 This reviewer shared experience about "personal safety" and wants this business to read this review and look into the issue (if any).
-The author is overall dissatisfied with Sears.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with Sears.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Sears.